mzazon/awesome-cloud-projects/azure/proactive-cost-anomaly-detection/proactive-cost-anomaly-detection.md

    echo "✅ Function App created and configured: ${FUNCTION_APP}"
    ```

    The Function App is now ready with the necessary configuration for cost data processing.
 Application settings provide environment-specific variables that the functions will use to connect to Cosmos DB, specify the subscription to monitor, and define anomaly detection parameters.
+The consumption plan automatically scales based on demand while maintaining cost-effectiveness.

 2. **Create Cosmos DB Database and Container for Cost Data**:

-   Cosmos DB provides globally distributed, multi-model database capabilities with automatic scaling and low-latency access.
+   Azure Cosmos DB provides globally distributed, multi-model database capabilities with automatic scaling and low-latency access.
 Creating a dedicated database for cost data ensures efficient querying and enables complex analytics on historical spending patterns.
-The partition key strategy based on date enables optimal query performance for time-series cost analysis.
+The partition key strategy based on date enables optimal query performance for time-series cost analysis while following Cosmos DB best practices.

    ```bash
    # Create database for cost data